hpedrorodrigues/sphynx/README.md

 [External tools][external-tools] are tools that you don't want to install on your machine but you'd like to use them.

-They are basically shell functions calling Docker behind the scenes, but not all functions use the dockerfiles available in this project (e.g. Kafka).
+They are basically shell functions calling Docker behind the scenes.
+Every function runs a published image, either one under `ghcr.io/hpedrorodrigues` or a vendor image (e.g. Kafka).

 ### Workspace configuration